NIFTy-PPL/NIFTy/README.md

 NIFTy4 and its mandatory dependencies can be installed via:

     sudo apt-get install git libfftw3-dev python python-pip python-dev pip install --user git+https://gitlab.mpcdf.mpg.de/ift/NIFTy.git@NIFTy_4

-(Note: if you encounter problems related to pyFFTW, make sure that you are using a pip-installed pyFFTW package!
-Some distributions are unfortunately shipping an incorrectly configured pyFFTW package, which does not cooperate with the installed FFTW3 libraries)
+(Note: if you encounter problems related to `pyFFTW`, make sure that you are using a pip-installed `pyFFTW` package!
+Some distributions are unfortunately shipping an incorrectly configured `pyFFTW` package, which does not cooperate with the installed `FFTW3` libraries)

 Plotting support is added via: